awslabs/hids-cloudwatchlogs-opensearch-template/README.md

 4. Creates the target HIDS CloudWatch Logs group.
 5. Creates the Lambda function and CloudWatch Logs Subscription in order to send HIDS alerts to Amazon ES.

+### How the Solution Works
+1. On the target EC2 instances, the OSSEC HIDS generates alerts that the CloudWatch Logs agent captures.
+The HIDS performs log analysis, integrity checking, Windows registry monitoring, rootkit detection, realtime alerting, and active response.
+For more information, see [Getting started with OSSEC](http://ossec.github.io/docs/manual/non-technical-overview.html).
+2. The CloudWatch Logs group receives the alerts as events.
+3. A CloudWatch Logs subscription is applied to the target log group to forward the events through AWS Lambda to Amazon ES.
+4. Amazon ES loads the logged alert data.
+5. Kibana visualizes the alerts in near real time.
+Kibana is a popular open-source visualization tool designed to work with Amazon ES, which provides a default installation of Kibana with every Amazon ES domain.

 ![diagram](https://github.com/awslabs/hids-cloudwatchlogs-elasticsearch-template/blob/master/images/hids-cwl-es.png)

 Note that this solution depends on Amazon ES and Lambda that, at the time of this writing, are available in the following regions: US East (N. Virginia), US East (Ohio), US West (Oregon), US West (N. California), EU (Ireland), EU (Frankfurt), Asia Pacific (Singapore), Asia Pacific (Tokyo), Asia Pacific (Sydney), and Asia Pacific (Seoul).